Administration (ADMN) 404

 (Business and Administrative Studies)

-- confirmation that you have completed at least one course in each of Accounting/Finance, Marketing, Economics, and Administration/ Management.
+Prerequisite: Completion of required courses in the respective business bachelor degree program including at least one course in each of Accounting/Finance, Marketing, Economics, and Administration/Management.

 Centre: Faculty of Business